 4. Western Michigan University

-The Bronson School of Nursing at Western Michigan University offers degree programs that include RN to BSN, BSN and MSN.
-The program trains students to become highly effective in applying their nursing skills to patients and provide compassionate care for patients at all stages of life.
-Students are taught in state-of-the-art classrooms and labs to learn the latest in healthcare techniques and skills along with participating in nursing research.
-A low student/teacher ratio enables students to learn more effectively and create a relationship with their teachers for the best possible educational outcome.
+The Bronson School of Nursing at Western Michigan University offers degree programs that include RN to BSN, BSN, and MSN.
+The program trains students to become highly effective in applying their nursing skills to patients and providing compassionate care for patients at all stages of life.
+Students learn in state-of-the-art classrooms and labs and study the latest healthcare techniques and skills.
+Additionally, they participate in nursing research.
+Furthermore, a low student-to-teacher ratio enables students to learn more effectively and create a relationship with their teachers for the best possible educational outcome.

 Western Michigan University (WMU) is a public research university with a space-grant affiliation and is part of the Michigan public university system.
-The school offers 147 bachelor’s degrees, 73 masters degrees, 30 doctoral programs and one specialist degree.
-It also features an aviation school with fully functional airport.
+The school offers 147 bachelor’s degrees, 73 master’s degrees, 30 doctoral programs, and one specialist degree.
+It also features an aviation school with a fully functional airport.
 The school’s athletics teams participate at the NCAA Division I level in the MAC and NCHC conferences.